Richard Steeves

 Richard Edward Steeves (born February 1, 1942) is an American serial killer.
 From 1965 to 1966, Steeves killed five people in three states, crimes for which he was tried but acquitted for by reason of insanity.
-He spent over a decade in mental hospitals before his eventual release into society, before he was arrested for the murder his neighbor in Maine.
-For that crime, he was convicted and sentenced to life imprisonment.
+He spent over a decade in mental hospitals before his eventual release into society, before he was arrested for the murder of his neighbor in Maine.
+For the latter crime, he was convicted and sentenced to life imprisonment.

 Early life

 Richard Edward Steeves was born in Waterville, Maine on February 1, 1942.
 When he was 5 years old, his father committed suicide, and soon after his mother gave him up to an orphanage.
 According to Steeves, his violent behavior stemmed from sexual abuse beginning in his childhood.
 Steeves dropped out of school in eighth grade, and afterwards he began committing petty crimes which landed him in a reformatory.
 Once an adult his behavior did not change, and he spent most of his time in and out of jail.
 During his incarceration, Steeves was often heard threatening to kill guards and other inmates.
 He was last released in 1965.